 Edward P. Joseph

-Edward earned his J.D. at the University of Virginia School of Law, and his B.A. and M.A., respectively, from Johns Hopkins University, and its School of Advanced International Studies (where he teaches.)
-Trained as a helicopter pilot in the Army Reserve, Edward is a veteran, deployed with NATO in Bosnia.
-He speaks Croatian / Serbian, and French, Italian and Spanish.
+Edward earned his J.D. at the University of Virginia School of Law, and his B.A. and M.A., respectively, from Johns Hopkins University and SAIS.
+Trained as a helicopter pilot in the Army Reserve, Edward is a veteran deployed with NATO in Bosnia.
+He speaks Croatian, Serbian, French, Italian and Spanish.